 The Number One Reason Why More Men Refuse To Marry

 That’s part of the issue here.
-Far too many relationships contain marital roles.
+Far too many “relationships” contain marital roles without followed expectations.

-But let’s get one thing straightened out: if it’s your goal one day to be married, it’s only common sense that those characteristics should not be applied to your relationship, right?
+So let’s get one thing straightened out: if you could care less to be married, then this post isn’t for you in the first place.
+But if it’s your goal one day to be married, it’s only common sense that those characteristics should not be applied to your relationship, right?
 I know, that sounds very black and white.
 And with that, it probably sounds like I’m telling you that you shouldn’t have to be faithful in your relationship until marriage.
 No, that’s not what I’m trying to say.

 What I’m trying to say is…